Fleury14/aws-instructions/instructions.md

 - You will need to build the container for the respective repo with the following command:
-`docker build -t <your-container-production-name> <directory-of-the-container>` For example, my command was *docker build -t countability-client noble-client-multi/* **NOTE:** Keep track of the name you are giving your container, you will need it later **FURTHER BUILD NOTE** If you are using volumes to mount your local files to mirror the files on the container, you will need to adjust your build because AWS will not have access to files on your computer.
+`docker build -t <your-container-production-name> <directory-of-the-container>` For example, my command was *➜  ~ docker build -t countability-client noble-one-client-multi/ **NOTE:** Keep track of the name you are giving your container, you will need it later **FURTHER BUILD NOTE** If you are using volumes to mount your local files to mirror the files on the container, you will need to adjust your build because AWS will not have access to files on your computer.
 In my case, this required adding a line to the *Dockerfile* that copies the contents of my folder into the container.
 If you choose this process as well, I would also recommend adding a **.dockerignore** to avoid copying your node modules, since those will be instantiated upon build.